Indicators

 Cumulative Return

-Section titled “Cumulative Return”Think of this as a snapshot of how an asset has performed over a specific period.
-It’s the percentage return during that time.
-For instance, the 1-day cumulative return of SPY is calculated as (Today's Price of SPY / Yesterday's Price of SPY - 1) x 100.
-Here, and in other indicators, we typically use daily closing prices.
+Section titled “Cumulative Return”This is the percentage return of an asset over a specific period.
+For example, the 1-day cumulative return of SPY is calculated as (Today's Price of SPY / Yesterday's Price of SPY - 1) x 100.
+Here, and in most other indicators, QuantMage typically uses daily closing prices.

 Relative Strength Index

-Section titled “Basics:”- Range: The RSI dances between 0 and 100.
-Traditionally, values above 70 signal overbought conditions, while those below 30 hint at oversold territories.
+Section titled “Basics”- Range: RSI ranges from 0 to 100.
+Traditionally, values above 70 signal overbought conditions, while values below 30 suggest oversold conditions.

 Here,RSI = 100 - 100 / (1 + RS)

 RS(Relative Strength) is the average ofndays’ up closes divided by the average ofndays’ down closes.
-The twist?
-The average is an exponential moving average.
+The average used is an exponential moving average.

 - Divergence: If an asset’s price hits a new high or low, but the RSI doesn’t follow suit, it’s a divergence.
 This can be a sign of a potential price reversal.